 2. State Disability Grants

 In addition to federal grants, each state in the U.S. also provides disability grants tailored to the specific needs of its residents.
-State disability grants often complement federal programs and offer additional assistance, such as vocational rehabilitation, independent living services, and specialised medical care.
+State disability grants often complement federal programs and offer additional assistance, such as vocational rehabilitationServices that help individuals with disabilities prepare for, obtain, and maintain employment., independent living services, and specialised medical care.
 These grants vary from state to state, so it's important to research the available options in your specific area.

 Disability Assistance Programs